 Democrats fret after Biden’s faltering debate performance

-For months, President Joe Biden and his team have struggled to battle voters’ perception that he’s too old to serve another term in office.
+For months, U.S. President Joe Biden and his team have struggled to battle voters’ perception that he’s too old to serve another term in office.
 But in 90 minutes onstage Thursday night with millions of Americans watching, Mr. Biden delivered a performance that likely only aggravated those concerns.

-Speaking softly, stumbling over his words, and at times trailing off mid-sentence, Mr. Biden met former President Donald Trump for a historically early first debate.
+Speaking softly, stumbling over his words, and at times trailing off midsentence, Mr. Biden met former President Donald Trump for a historically early first debate.
 The best thing that could be said for the president is that there’s still enough time before the election that voters might not have it top of mind.
 Mr. Biden’s debate performance left many Democrats deeply concerned that the 81-year-old appeared too old and feeble to beat Mr. Trump, with some even privately asking if he should stay in the race.

 Democrats’ concerns set in early, as Mr. Biden, barely audible, struggled to get through his opening remarks.
 The worries hit a crescendo as the president seemed to lose his train of thought on a question about national debt.
-After looking down and struggling for words for three full seconds, Mr. Biden declared: “We finally beat Medicare.”
+After looking down and struggling for words for three full seconds, Mr. Biden declared, “We finally beat Medicare.”

 Why We Wrote This

-President Joe Biden spoke softly and struggled for words in a Thursday matchup against former President Donald Trump, stirring concern in Democratic Party ranks.
+U.S. President Joe Biden spoke softly and struggled for words in a Thursday matchup against former President Donald Trump, stirring concern in Democratic Party ranks.

 Moderators then turned to Mr. Trump, who pounced.

-“He’s right — he did beat Medicare, he beat it to death, he destroyed Medicare,” Mr. Trump said.
+“He’s right – he did beat Medicare; he beat it to death; he destroyed Medicare,” Mr. Trump said.

-Mr. Biden also bungled a question about abortion access — one of the issues where polls show voters favor him by the widest margins — by pivoting in a non sequitur to immigration, one of the issues where Mr. Trump has the biggest edge, while delivering a hard-to-follow answer.
+Mr. Biden also bungled a question about abortion access – one of the issues on which polls show voters favor him by the widest margins – by pivoting in a non sequitur to immigration, one of the issues on which Mr. Trump has the biggest edge, while delivering a hard-to-follow answer.

 Mr. Biden’s struggles onstage played directly into voters’ biggest concerns about his reelection campaign.
 A recent New York Times/Siena College poll found that 70% of voters agreed that “Joe Biden is just too old to be an effective president.”